Study finds majority of severe Covid-19 cases had longterm symptoms, as officials race to vaccinate - KION546

 During a Wednesday subcommittee hearing of the House Committee on Appropriations, CDC officials were asked what keeps them up at night.

-“Variants, and the concern that people won’t get vaccinated and the fact that we’re not serving everybody in the country equally,” CDC Director Dr. Rochelle Walensky responded.
+“Variants, and the concern that people won’t get vaccinated and the fact that we’re not serving everybody in the country equally,” Walensky responded.

 Dr. Anne Schuchat, the CDC’s principal deputy director, added: “I think we have to remember the rest of the world and that while it’s getting better here there are many places at risk — so until we’re all out of this, none of us are out of this.”